zatilimaniahwan/zurich-ms-tech-assessment/README.md

 ## Steps to Test Endpoint in Swagger UI

-1. Create .env file to configure Postgres and JWT.
+1. Create .env file to configure Postgres and JWT at the root level.
 The information as follows:

    ```.env
    DB_TYPE=